Quick Start Guide

 Once you have established your Pages, Menu, and Posts, you can set your ePortfolio to have a Static Page for your homepage and a Posts Page for your Reflection Blog.
 To do this, hover over Settings and select Reading.
 Choose what page you would like to be your homepage and select your Reflection Blog to be your Posts Page.
 This will allow you to keep all of your posts organized into one page that is separate from your other WOVE components.
 Every time you create a post it will automatically be added to the Reflection Blog page for you.

-Your ePortfolio is now setup!
+Your ePortfolio is now set up!
 Continue to develop your site to reflect your personal interests and visual style.
-To learn more about your ePortfolio and WordPress, explore the resources on ePortfolio homepage and the support site.
-You may also want to watch Lynda.com videos linked in our Video Tutorials page.
+To learn more about your ePortfolio and WordPress, you can return to the ePortfolio Support Site.
+You may also want to check out the video Wordpress 5 Essential Training at LinkedIn Learning.

 If you encounter difficulty during any part of these tasks, please e-mail us at email@example.com for assistance, or stop by 306 Ross during our scheduled support hours.